haroldSoftware/platformGame_2D/README.md

 Checking if the player and an object collide uses a loop that goes over all of the existing objects.
-This seems like an inefficient way to do collision detection but it works with a program this size.
+This seems like an inefficient way to do collision detection but it works with a program this size, however, this is a common method.

-Moving enemies are put into the game by changing thier objects coordinates each animation frame.
+Moving enemies were removed from the game.
+Objects coordinates are updated each animation frame, which is about 1 milli second.
 --------------------------------------------------------------------------------

-To make this game better, moving platforms could be added.
+To make this game better, more moving platforms could be added.
 Adding circular or elliptical movement to enemy objects would make this harder and more interesting.
 Adding new features in general is the next stage.
 For instance, jumping on top of an enemy (having a bottom collision) could beat the enemy.